 Creative Ways to Enjoy Furikake

-Furikake is absolutely wonderful on just a simple bowl of rice, porridge, ramen noodles or get mixed into onigiri (Japanese rice balls).
+Furikake is absolutely wonderful on just a simple bowl of rice, porridge, udon noodles or get mixed into onigiri (Japanese rice balls).
 They are also great on soba noodle salad, grilled salmon or rice crackers.
 And if you think creatively, furikake can add so much more to other savory foods.
 Here are just some delicious examples:

 - Avocado – This is my favorite: halve the avocado and sprinkle furikake directly to enjoy as an afternoon snack.
 For a savory breakfast, smear your toasted bread with miso mayo and avocado before you give it a good sprinkle of furikake.
 There you have a Japanese-twist of avocado toast.